simsam8/INF264-project1/README.md

 Create a virtual environment and install required packages with: pip install -r requirements.txt

+Make sure you have the wine dataset in the project folder.
+(name should be wine_dataset.csv, unchanged from mittuib)

 Run main.py and set seed variable to replicate results from report.